 You should also check your air filters.
 Typically air filters need to be changed every month to keep them from becoming filthy and clogged.
 If they aren’t swapped out often enough, the clogged air filter may restrict airflow into your furnace.
 If this occurs, it can overheat your system, causing the system to halt heating as a precaution.

-Your duct work could also be to blame if it has leaks, connection troubles, or was designed incorrectly, which could allow warm air from the heating equipment to leak out.
-This would not only cause your heating equipment to blow cold air, it could considerably run up your energy bills since your equipment is heating non-living space, and will have to work harder to keep your home warm.
+Your duct work could also be the culprit if it has leaks, connection troubles, or was designed incorrectly, which could permit warm air from the heating equipment to leak out.
+This would not only cause your heating equipment to blow cold air, it could considerably run up your energy bills since your equipment is heating non-living space, and will have to work overtime to keep your home warm.